News & Trending Travel News

 volgariver/Adobe Venice Beach, Florida

-Visitors can enjoy a beautiful shoreline, concessions, volleyball courts, free parking, and pretty much everything you need for an ideal, relaxing beach day.
+Visitors can enjoy a beautiful shoreline, concessions, volleyball courts, and free parking.
+There's pretty much everything you need for an ideal, relaxing beach day.

 Medieval Times

-However, the price of admission for adults is nearly $70 (and $40 for kids), and that’s before you add extras like a souvenir or a beer.
+However, the price of admission for the Orlando location is nearly $74 for adults (and $40 for kids), and that's before you add extras like a souvenir or a beer.

 Where to go instead: Orlando Shakespeare Theater